udacity/dsnd-data-science-process-lesson/MLR-exercise/starter/README.md

-# Purpose of this Folder
+# MLR Starter Files

-This folder should contain the starter code and instructions for the exercise.
+This folder contains the starter files for the MLR exercise.